Skillshare vs Udemy – Which is Better?

 Free contentShort samples of some courses500+ courses

-– Massive choice of courses focussed on creative disciplines
+– Massive choice of courses focused on creative disciplines

 -Curated learning with Skillshare picks and suggestions to help guide your learning